 Registration of foreign taxable persons

-A foreign natural or legal person performing business with goods and services in Slovenia subject to Slovenian VAT (except when they supply goods or services for which VAT is payable solely by the customer) must register for VAT and acquire a VAT identification number prior to commencing business.
+A foreign natural or legal person performing business activity with goods and services in Slovenia which is subject to Slovenian VAT (except when they supply goods or services for which VAT is payable solely by the customer) must register for VAT and acquire a VAT identification number prior to commencing business.

 Appointment of a representative